-As of the report date, the Staples call center was operational in East Baton Rouge Parish and the company continued to hire and train new employees.
+As of the report date, the Staples call center was no longer operational in East Baton Rouge Parish having ceased operations in late 2012.
 All capital investment for the project is complete.
 Under the CEA, Staples' performance will be assessed in 2012 relative to employment and payroll obligations.
+The CEA for Staples is one of several CEA's executed prior to 2008 where the determination on nonperformance reimbursements is made at the end of the CEA.

-Employment during the most recent period averaged 147 jobs and generated \$5.5 million in reported annual payroll in 2010.
+Employment during the most recent period averaged 137 jobs and generated \$5.5 million in reported annual payroll in 2012.